-Inspire Education Trust has a duty to refer any children who are living in a private fostering arrangement to the local authority.
+The Inspire Education Trust have a duty to refer any children who are living in a private fostering arrangement to the local authority.

 We will do this through a MASH referral.
-It is important that parents/carers inform us if a child is going to be staying at an alternative address to that of their primary caregivers for more than 28 days however, information is requested prior to the 28 days and a weekly check will be undertaken by the Pastoral Lead.
+It is important that parents/carers inform us if a child is going to be staying at an alternative address to that of their primary care-givers for more than 7 days/1 week.
+The legislation states that 28 days is the maximum as set out in the policy in 5.9.